cupy/cupy/docs/source/tutorial/kernel.rst

     >>> ker_times((N,), (N,), (x1, x2, y, N**2)) # y = x1 * x2
     >>> assert cp.allclose(y, x1 * x2)

+CuPy also supports the Texture Reference API.
 A handle to the texture reference in a module can be retrieved by name via :meth:`~cupy.RawModule.get_texref`.
-Then, you need to pass it to :class:`~cupy.cuda.texture.TextureReference`, along with a resource descriptor and texture descriptor.
+Then, you need to pass it to :class:`~cupy.cuda.texture.TextureReference`, along with a resource descriptor and texture descriptor, for binding the reference to the array.
 (The interface of :class:`~cupy.cuda.texture.TextureReference` is meant to mimic that of :class:`~cupy.cuda.texture.TextureObject` to help users make transition to the latter, since as of CUDA Toolkit 10.1 the former is marked as deprecated.)

 Kernel fusion